htainhtain/Azure-Full-Stack-Health/README.md

 5. Why not VM?
 Like previously mentioned, we would like to manage as little as possible.
 Also, getting a VM is a bit expensive and hard to get cheap one.

+6. Improvement?
+It will be better if we automate the azure deployment such as container group, key vault, managed identity, and Database.